LiRiordan/PythonvsRust/README.md

 }
 ```

-Again the generic parameters serve to allow us to use arrays over vectors to exploit stack memory over heap memory.
+Again the generic parameters serve to use arrays over vectors to exploit stack memory over heap memory.

 **Example**
 ```rust